 Confidential, Supportive Environment

 Arnot Health’s expertly trained medical professionals will help you make the best medical decisions for your specific circumstances.
 Our team provides emotional support and excellent medical care that you need, within a comforting and confidential setting.

-With three area locations in Elmira, Ithaca, and Bath, Arnot Health is here to help you, when and where you need it.
+With two area locations in Elmira and Ithaca, Arnot Health is here to help you, when and where you need it.

 What do I do next?

 - Talk to your physician or Arnot Health PrEP Specialist about PrEP and whether it is the right choice for you.